shibam17/todolist/README.md

 ---

-With front-end we can have limitless boud to our creativity.
+With front-end we can have limitless bound to our creativity.
 Then why not build a personal ***To-Do List***?
 This To-Do List will have your day to day things you want to do, not only that it will show which you have done or yet to do!
 Ofcourse, in the end you will also get to delete few which you have done or do not want it on the To-Do List any more.
 <p align='center'>
 <img src="https://media.giphy.com/media/UoLt6Tm8wlSnWGfSFs/giphy.gif" alt="yes-ready-to-code" >
 </p>

 ## Overview
-In this workshop we will learn about HTML, CSS and JavaScript in a very fun and creative way which will give us an end product of personal **To-Do List**.
+In this workshop we will learn about HTML, CSS, and JavaScript in a very fun and creative way which will give us an end product of personal **To-Do List**.
 This whole workshop is customizable on coders' wish!
 You can add different colors, animations, icons and more!
-So be ready to build this awesome project on your own and the best part is, it will only take you 20 mins to complete.:grin:
+So be ready to build this awesome project on your own and the best part is, it will only take you 20 minutes to complete.:grin:

 *To have a peak in the project:*